Tonghak Peasant Revolution: Gobu Revolt

-Of these, the construction of Manseokbo reservoir caused the most fury.
+Of these, the construction of the Manseokbo reservoir caused the most fury.
 Yedeung Reservoir had caused the Baedeul fields to not suffer from starvation ever since Yedeung was built.
 However, the construction of the new reservoir blocked creeks in the region, causing widespread damage through flooding.

 Donghak believers and angered peasants began forming a rebel army.
-They used the Sabal Tongmun, in which names were written around a circular cone as to form a circle.
+They used the Sabal Tongmun, whose names were written around a circular cone to form a circle.
 The Sabal Tongmun made the leader of the writers unclear (because it was impossible to know who had signed their name first).
-On January 10, 1894, a thousand rebels gathered in an abandoned horse ranch.
+On 10 January 1894, a thousand rebels gathered in an abandoned horse ranch.
 Splitting into two armies, they destroyed three of the four gates of Gobu and occupied the government office.
-Jo fled Gobu to Jeonju (he was exiled after the war ended, and returned from his exile to become a judge).
+Jo fled Gobu to Jeonju (he was exiled after the war ended and returned from his exile to become a judge).

 For a week, the rebels destroyed prisons and freed innocent prisoners, armed themselves with weapons from the local armory, punished corrupt officials who had been captured, returned taxed and fined property to original owners, and destroyed Manseokbo Reservoir.
-However, the crisis ended when Jo was replaced by Park Wonmyeong, who convinced rebels to disband.
+However, the crisis ended when Jo was replaced by Park Won-myeong, who convinced the rebels to disband.

-The First Revolt
+First revolt

-Jeon and Kim went south to Mujang, where they met Son Hwajung.
-The rebels properly organized in Mujang, and on March 20, the 4,000 rebels of Mujang turned towards Mount Baek, Gobu.
+Jeon and Kim went south to Mujang, where they met Son Hwa-jung.
+The rebels organized adequately in Mujang, and on 20 March, the 4,000 rebels of Mujang turned towards Mount Baek, Gobu.
 While camped in Mount Baek, the army grew to tens of thousands.
 Choe Deokyeong's 300 peasants joined them from the north.
-Here, the aphorism came: "When sitting, a white mountain; when standing, a bamboo mountain". (rebels mostly wore white, and used bamboo spears.
-The term may have appeared earlier, however, as Mount Juk, meaning 'bamboo mountain', could only be seen when standing, as it was covered by smaller Mount Baek, 'white mountain'.)
-On March 22, the rebels destroyed the reservoir and burned down governmental offices and storages.
+Here, the aphorism came: "When sitting, a white mountain; when standing, a bamboo mountain." (rebels mostly wore white and used bamboo spears.
+The term may have appeared earlier, however, as Mount Juk, meaning 'bamboo mountain,' could only be seen when standing, as it was covered by smaller Mount Baek, 'white mountain.')
+On 22 March, the rebels destroyed the reservoir and burned down governmental offices and storage.

-The rebels camped for four days in Gobu, and new rebels joined them every day.
-After making Jeon Bongjun as the leader and Kim Gaenam and Son Hwajung as generals, the rebels occupied Taein (April 1) and Buan (April 4).
+The rebels camped for four days in Gobu, and new rebels joined them daily.
+After making Jeon Bong-jun the leader and Kim Gae-nam and Son Hwa-Jung as generals, the rebels occupied Taein (1 April) and Buan (4 April).
 The leaders also ordered the rebels to follow the four guidelines: